The Etymology of Gold in India

 Being a home to people from various religious beliefs, India is a place teeming with special occasions and festivities at almost any given time of the year.
 Jains, Sikhs, Christians, Muslims and Hindus are the primary groups as per religious beliefs.
 Though the tendency to buy and gift gold is predominant for Hindus and Jains, irrespective of their beliefs, people have taken a liking towards investing in gold.
 Since the time when women were primarily keeping to their households rather than acting as breadwinners, gold gifted to them through their relatives and/or life partners was considered as the savings that they could bank on.
 That norm about gold being a woman’s savings continues for a majority of families across India due to strong cultural ties to long standing traditions.
 Which also makes it a great reason for parents to gift gold to their daughters on their betrothal.
 Along with being an insignia of power and prosperity, it acts an investment option since the rate of gold rarely falls below a certain given level.
 Apart from weddings, on other festive occasions, spends on gold considerably increase, in line with popular beliefs about wealth addition during specific times of the year under planetary alignments that are considered auspicious.

-India in 2015 and the Gold Rush
+India and the Gold Rush

 Anyone staying in India for a period any longer than a month or two would certainly come across quite a few festivals and occasions and would understand what exactly is the craze behind the buying tendency towards gold.
 People in India prefer the purer variant of the yellow metal, i.e. the 24k gold.
 While logically it would make sense that the 24k gold variant would be less prone to rate changes, the sentiment of Indians is more inclined towards the fact that it is the purest form of commercially available gold and thus, worthy of taking pride in.
 Almost 10,000 years and many rulers later, the democratic India still echoes the same love for gold, primarily due to its cultural importance.